Orange Ceramics Table Lamp

-Materials: Chromed metal, white and orange ceramic.
+Materials: Round chromed metal base (iron).
+White and orange ceramics.
+Hexagonal near the base, “globe” on top.
+Chrome parts.
 Bakelite socket.
 Polyester lampshade with 3 chromed metal rings.

 Total Height: 80 cm / 31.49”